TL;DR

 [...] surprising, given that symlinks should be transparent to most file reads

-This was my understand as well.
-Most applications aren’t really aware of whether or not they’re accessing a symlink, which isn’t to say they can’t be aware.
-Weird at any rate.
+My understanding was that most applications aren't really aware of whether or not they're accessing a symlink, which isn't to say they can't be aware, but that they usually aren't.

 My solution was pretty dang simple: just copy the config files over instead of symlinking them.